Skip to content ↓

 Substantive concepts such as power, trade, invasion, and settlement are clearly identified in lower Key Stage 2 and revisited in Upper Key Stage 2 allowing knowledge of these key concepts to be deepened.
 These concepts are revisited in different contexts meaning that children begin to develop an understanding of these abstract themes which are crucial to their future historical learning.

-Lessons are timetabled in unit blocks to ensure that learning is closely connected and that children can immerse themselves in their Historical learning and enquiry.
+Lessons are timetabled in unit blocks to ensure that learning is closely connected and that children can immerse themselves in their geographical learning and enquiry.

 Impact